kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* TODO add 2FA option
+* TODO add frontend for 2FA
+* TODO add 2 FA for 42
+* TODO add possibility to change 2FA settings, verifying identity of the user before changing, and checking that user had the correct code before saving
+* TODO tidy my code

-* TODO set cookie on ALL authentication methods
+* TODO set cookie on ALL authentication methods, with 2FA verification, and verify that cookie is not set w/e result the log gets

 ## later